CarltonW/CarltonW.GitHub.io/_posts/2020-12-08-How-to-export-SSL-wildcard-cert-from-IIS-and-import-to-Tomcat.md

 First we need to export the SSL Cert from IIS into pfx format Open the search window or open powershell and type in "mmc" and <return>
-From the Microsoft Management Console (MMC), click File then Add/Remove Snap-in
+From the Microsoft Management Console (MMC), click File then Add/Remove Snap-in Choose Certificates and click Add
+Choose "Computer Account" then Next
+Leave Computer as "Local computer" and choose Finish Now hit OK

+Now that we have the console setup for viewing certificates let's open the cert we need to export.
+Under our Certificates (Local Computer) open Personal then Certificates Find the wildcard ssl certificate you want to export and Right mouse-click it Choose All Tasks then Export...
+Next
+Choose "Yes, export the private key"
+Next
+Leave default "Personal Information Exchange - PKCS #12 (.PFX) Also make sure "Include all certificates in the certification path if possible" Next
+The Security screen allows you to specify the password for the key.
+Choose the Password checkbox and type in a password and confirm (make sure you don't forget this password.
+You'll need it later)
+Next
+Specify a filename for the exported key and leave the format .pfx Save
+Next
+Finish

+You just completed the hardest part.
+Now all we have to do is include the new key in one of Tomcat's xml files.